 1. What is data collection with example?

-Data collection is the process of collecting and analyzing information on relevant variables in a predetermined, methodical way so that one can respond to specific research questions, test hypotheses, and assess results.
+Data collection is the process of collecting and analyzing information on relevant variables in a predetermined, organized way so that one can respond to specific research questions, test hypotheses, and assess results.
 Data collection can be either qualitative or quantitative.
-Example: A company collects customer feedback through online surveys and social media monitoring to improve their products and services.
+For example, a company collects customer feedback through online surveys and social media monitoring to improve its products and services.

 2. What are the primary data collection methods?

 As is well known, gathering primary data is costly and time intensive.
-The main techniques for gathering data are observation, interviews, questionnaires, schedules, and surveys.
+The main techniques for collecting data are observation, interviews, questionnaires, schedules, and surveys.

 3. What are data collection tools?